Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 Of course, you could, but the result would not be the same.

-Carbon offsets are a lot like another necessary but over-lauded crutch I’ve written about: recycling.
 Yes, they’re helpful.
-They’re great for the emissions that are unavoidable, so we should use them – but they don’t fix the problem.
+The ones that actually work are great for the emissions that are unavoidable, so we should use them – but they don’t fix the problem.

 We need to reduce the actual amount of GHG emissions, not just offset them after the fact.
 (Just like we need to reduce the actual amount of plastic and other single-use packaging we use, not just recycle it after the fact.)